spacetelescope/jwst/docs/jwst/user_documentation/datamodels.rst

     input_model = dm.open('jw00001001001_01101_00001_mirimage_uncal.fits')
     result = LinearityStep.call(input_model)

-If a string path to a file on disk is passed in, a ``DataModel`` object will be created internally when the pipeline/step is run.
+If a string path to a file on disk is passed in, a `~stdatamodels.jwst.datamodels.JwstDataModel` object will be created internally when the pipeline/step is run.

-By default, when running in Python, the corrected data will be returned in-memory as a ``DataModel`` instead of being written as an output file.
+By default, when running in Python, the corrected data will be returned in-memory as a `~stdatamodels.jwst.datamodels.JwstDataModel` instead of being written as an output file.
-See :ref:`controlling output file behavior<python_outputs>` for instructions on how to write the returned ``DataModel`` to an output file.
+See :ref:`controlling output file behavior<python_outputs>` for instructions on how to write the returned `~stdatamodels.jwst.datamodels.JwstDataModel` to an output file.

 Groups of Datamodels
 ====================